markets/awesome-ruby/README.md

 * [Sidekiq](http://sidekiq.org) — A full-featured background processing framework for Ruby.
 It aims to be simple to integrate with any modern Rails application and much higher performance than other existing solutions.
 * [Sucker Punch](https://github.com/brandonhilkert/sucker_punch) — A single process background processing library using Celluloid.
 Aimed to be Sidekiq's little brother.
 * [Delayed::Job](https://github.com/collectiveidea/delayed_job) — Database backed asynchronous priority queue
+* [active_job](https://github.com/rails/activejob) - Declare job classes that can be run by a variety of queueing backends

 ## Scheduling